Adapting to Chronic Illness

 Wear a smile it will release a feel good chemical in your brain known as an endorphin.
 Endorphins are a natural feel good chemical message that will flow from your brain down your spine and spread through your body relieving physical and emotional pain.It's been said that it is as powerful as the drug morphine and you release this endorphin reaction when you smile, laugh, exercise, or participate in other pleasurable activity.

 Most people think that when you are happy you smile but this process can also work in reverse.
 Good news is that your body cannot recognize a fake smile or laugh from a real one which means that simply pretending to be happy can make you feel happier.
 So put a smile on your face.
 It is good for you and will indeed make you feel better.
 Laughter is powerful medicine.

 Living with a chronic autoimmune disorder changed how I live my life.
 I was diagnosed with a little something known as Jo1 antibodies at age 26.
 This chronic immune system based illness is rare and as such also commonly misunderstood.

 When I was first diagnosed I thought my life was over.
 I was alone, afraid, and thought that I would now die alone.
 How wrong I was.
-It is over 30 years since my diagnosis and I am still here loving my life.
-I am also still very curious as to why and how the immune system can work for or against us.
+It is now over 30 years since my diagnosis and I am still here loving my life.
+I am also very curious as to why and how the immune system can work for or against us.
 About 4 years after I became ill I was lucky enough to experience a 5 year period of remission.
 Then the illness returned to remain with me.
 The reason why that remission occurred has intrigued me ever since.